Home

 2. Age-dependent transcriptomic alterations in breast cancer of the young

-3. Age-dependent differences in immunoangiogenic responses in breast cancer
+3. Age-dependent differences in immune-angiogenic responses in breast cancer

-4. Targets for therapy in primary and metastatic lesions in breast cancer of the young
+4. Targets for therapy in primary and metastatic breast cancer of the young

-The BCY-B group is still in an early phase.
-Over the last years, well annotated cohorts of tissue from the BCY patients have been established, including matched primary and metastatic tissue, and strong follow-up data.
-One paper is submitted (Ingebriktsen et al.).
-Work on GATA3, FOXA1, AGR2, and TFF1 is ongoing as part of the subproject “Estrogen receptor-related biology in breast cancer of the young”.
-Further, studies of transcriptional age-dependent alterations and molecular subtypes in metastases from breast cancer of the young, are in progress.
-Submission of the first paper from the BCY-B group, completion of cohort collection, and funding for one new PhD student have been achieved in 2021.
+The BCY-B group has established well-annotated, long-term followup cohorts of tissue from the BCY patients, including matched primary and metastatic tissue.
+One paper has been published (Ingebriktsen et al., BJC, 2022), and projects on GATA3, FOXA1, AGR2, and TFF1 are ongoing as part of the subproject “Estrogen receptorrelated biology in breast cancer of the young” (Helse Vest funded in 2020).
+Studies of transcriptional agedependent alterations and molecular subtypes in metastases from breast cancer of the young are in progress.

 Future plans